At first sight, the ancient virtue of humility is not a particularly appealing one.

 The History of Humility

 Humility is a core value in many ancient ethical and theological frameworks.
-The Confucian form of humility, for example, is profoundly other-oriented in spirit, consistently valuing the social good more highly than the satisfaction of our individual aspirations.
+The Confucian form of humility, for example, is profoundly other oriented in spirit, consistently valuing the social good over the satisfaction of our individual aspirations.
 In this ancient Chinese form, humility can significantly enhance social cohesion and our sense of belonging.

 Aristotle understood humility as a moral virtue, sandwiched between the vices of arrogance and moral weakness.
 Like Socrates, he believed that humility must include accurate self-knowledge and a generous acknowledgment of the qualities of others that avoids distortion and extremes.